kamaho/kamaho.github.io/README.md

 Description:
-> Web-page buildt by me for me (Karl Martin Holst)

-Content:
 > This web page is buildt to give a short introduction of me and my educational, technical, and formal background.
 > Feel free to contact me by mail if you want to use or need help with the code :)